Keithlimhs/IS4302-project/README.md

 ## How to run application

-In root:
+In root folder:
 npm install
 truffle compile
 truffle migrate

-In client:
+In client folder:
+npm install
 npm start

-Open Ganache

-IMPORTANT!!
 * Check if Metamask on browser is on the correct Network (Add network if you haven't)
-* Import account from Ganache
+* Open Ganache, Import account from Ganache to Metamask browser wallet